 Sleep on a silk pillowcase

 You’ve probably heard rumors about sleep lines: The way you snooze could leave unsightly lines on your face.
-Some research suggests it’s not true: One study from the University of Michigan found sleep position had little impact on the appearance of wrinkles or fine lines.
-But what could impact the pesky lines?
+But what could really impact the pesky lines?
 The material on which you snooze.
 With silk, your face will slide—not crunch—against the pillow, says Dr. Jaliman.
 This means you’ll avoid even the possibility of the marks (and you’ll be more comfortable!).
-If you’re super skin-conscious, switch to silk—and found out what else dermatologists do to look younger.
+If you’re super skin-conscious, switch to silk—and find out what foods are tied to younger-looking skin.

 Eat the rainbow

 A white bread-based diet does not for clear skin make.
 That’s why Dr. Jaliman makes sure her diet is packed with brightly-colored fruits and vegetables, especially these.
-“Fruits and vegetables are high in antioxidants which give glow to the skin,” she says.
-Specifically, research suggests that pigments called carotenoids—found in foods like carrots, spinach, and other leafy greens, and tomatoes—have been linked to healthy glow.
+“Fruits and vegetables are high in antioxidants, which gives a glow to the skin,” she says.
+Here are the antioxidant-rich fruits and vegetables you should be eating.

 Use headphones when you chat

 Your cell phone has more germs than a toilet seat.
 Cue the ick factor: In a 2014 study published in the journal PeerJ, researchers tested a small sample of 51 phones and found 7,000 different kinds of bacteria.
-So do as skin doctors do and keep your iPhone away from your face.
+So do as skin doctors do and keep your mobile device away from your face.
 Some of the bacteria on the surface of your device can cause breakouts, says Dr. Jaliman.
-Don’t miss these surprising home remedies for acne.
+(Don’t miss these surprising home remedies for acne.)

 Cut your sugar intake

-In November, the Food and Drug Administration (FDA) proposed that added sugars—the non-natural kinds added to processed foods—not exceed 10 percent of your total calories for the day.
+In 2018 the U.S. Food and Drug Administration (FDA) proposed that added sugars—the kinds added to processed foods—not exceed 10 percent of your total calories for the day.
 And nutritionists aren’t the only ones cutting back on the sweet stuff—dermatologists have long known about sugar’s negative side effects for your skin.
 Sugar molecules can stiffen collagen—the protein that helps keep your skin healthy—and cause wrinkles, Dr. Jaliman says.
-Be sure to avoid these worst foods for your skin.
+(Be sure to avoid these worst foods for your skin. )

 Sunscreen is imperative

-Harvard-educated dermatologist Victoria A. Cirillo MD of Philadelphia agrees, “The way I remember to apply sunscreen throughout the day is tied to an Australian saying Slip, Slop, Slap, Seek, Slide.
+Victoria A. Cirillo, MD, a dermatologist in Philadelphia agrees, “The way I remember to apply sunscreen throughout the day is tied to an Australian saying Slip, Slop, Slap, Seek, Slide.
 I’ve told it so many times to my own family when on trips.
 It means: Slip on a shirt, Slop on SPF 30+ sunscreen, Slap on a hat, Seek shade or shelter, and Slide on some sunglasses.”

-Telling someone “your cheeks are as red as a tomato” have long remained a reference to their vigorous, thriving health.
-Well, there’s a good reason behind that: health and tomatoes have always been interlinked due to the fact that the red fruit holds a plethora of nutritional benefits.
-Dr. John Layke, Beverly Hills cosmetic + plastic surgeon, swears by using tomatoes to brighten skin, reduce age spots, and reduce discoloration due to high levels of lycopene, a potent antioxidant.
+Telling someone “your cheeks are as red as a tomato” has long remained a reference to their vigorous, thriving health.
+Well, there’s a good reason behind that: Health and tomatoes have always been interlinked due to the fact that the red fruit holds a plethora of nutritional benefits.
+John Layke, DO, Beverly Hills cosmetic and plastic surgeon, swears by using tomatoes to brighten skin, reduce age spots, and reduce discoloration due to high levels of lycopene, a potent antioxidant.
 (Check out these 27 tricks to get naturally glowing skin.)

 Maintain a consistent morning and nighttime routine

 Oversleeping in the morning or getting back late at night might discourage you from fulfilling your skin routine.
 However, Loretta Ciraldo, MD, FAAD, a dermatologist in Aventura, Florida, stresses the need to maintain morning and evening routines.
-“I often compare a once daily use of a product that’s recommended for a twice a day as only getting “half the dose” of what you need for desired results.
+“I often compare a once-daily use of a product that’s recommended for a twice a day as only getting “half the dose” of what you need for desired results.
 If I need to give someone an antibiotic shot and I dump out half the amount of medicine before I give the shot, they’d know I am wasting their time and lowering efficacy.
-It’s really very similar with using skincare just as recommended!”
-Find out more tips for a perfect skin-care routine.
+It’s really very similar to using skincare just as recommended.”
+(Find out more tips for amazing skin from a plastic surgeon.)

 Be a minimalist

 People try unusual approaches to skin care in their quest for perfect, glowy skin, but the standard cliche really does ring true in the case of skin care: Less is more.
 “As a rough rule with cosmetic products, fewer ingredients is better, so I like products without lots of additives such as fragrances.
 In the evening, I cleanse my skin to remove grime/pollution with water and a gentle exfoliant, then moisturize with a cream (something that comes in a tub rather than a pump-bottle is generally best) and head to bed.” says Tyler Hollmig, MD, associate professor in the department of internal medicine’s division of dermatology, director of dermatologic surgery, and director of laser and cosmetic dermatology for the department in the University of Texas at Austin Dell Medical School.

 Use mineral-based products

 Unlike traditional globs of thick foundation, mineral makeup lines tend to be free of preservatives and chemicals.
 Since these steer away from products with parabens, dyes, and fragrances, women with skin conditions like eczema or rosacea who don’t want to forgo makeup will find themselves in their wheelhouse here.
-Dr. Janet Prystowsky, leading board-certified dermatologist in New York City, says, “I use a liquid tinted mineral based sunscreen on my face as a foundation.
+Janet Prystowsky, board-certified dermatologist in New York City, says, “I use a liquid tinted mineral-based sunscreen on my face as a foundation.
 Look for zinc oxide and titanium dioxide in the active ingredients.
-Elsewhere, I’ll use clear mineral and chemical based sunscreens because they absorb well and don’t stain my clothing.”
+Elsewhere, I’ll use clear mineral and chemical-based sunscreens because they absorb well and don’t stain my clothing.”

-Don’t neglect the bounty of vitamins, minerals, herbals, and enzymes flooding the drugstore aisle; these pills are rich in nutrients that can revitalize your skin from the inside.
-Whether you opt for the traditional tablets, capsules, powders, or even energy bars, popping these into your diet is a secret cheat-worthy hack for those too busy to regulate a diverse menu.
-Dr. Robin Evans, board-certified dermatologist and a Clinical Instructor at the Albert Einstein College of Medicine says, “I take fish oil every morning—1500 mg EPA and DHA; flax oil which helps hydrate dry skin and flax seed for its anti-inflammatory benefits.
+You may also want to consider the vitamins, minerals, herbals, and enzymes found in the drugstore aisle; these pills contain nutrients that may help revitalize your skin from the inside.
+Robin Evans, board-certified dermatologist and a clinical instructor at the Albert Einstein College of Medicine in Bronx, New York says, “I take fish oil every morning—1500 mg EPA and DHA; flax oil which helps hydrate dry skin and flax seed for its anti-inflammatory benefits.
 All help for anti-aging, moisturizing, and overall skin health.”

 Avoid hot showers

-This one may come as a disappointment to those who thrive in hot showers steamy enough to burn a man, but dousing yourself in blazing water may be doing your skin a serious disservice.
-It removes too much of your natural oils and brings blood circulation to your skin, creating inflammatory reactions that result in rashes and aggravate those with eczema or dry pacthes.
-According to celebrity dermatologist and head of Skinfluence Dr. Marina Peredo, “During the summers, I regularly take cold showers.
+This one may come as a disappointment to those who thrive in hot showers, but dousing yourself in blazing water may be doing your skin a serious disservice.
+It removes too much of your natural oils and brings blood circulation to your skin, creating inflammatory reactions that result in rashes and aggravate those with eczema or dry patches.
+According to celebrity dermatologist and head of Skinfluence, Marina Peredo, MD, “During the summers, I regularly take cold showers.
 After prolonged sun exposure, a hot shower can further dry out skin, causing more damage.
 Also, excessive sweating leaves you more susceptible to acne breakouts.
 Cool off by turning down the heat and help keep your skin healthy in the summer months.”

 Retinoids are an unfortunately underrated element in the standard skin care routine, but most dermatologists are nearly unanimous in proclaiming their unwavering devotion to retinoids.
-Countless studies prove their capability to boost cell turnover, ramp up collagen growth, diminish pigment production, treat acne, and ward off skin cancer.
-Dr. Joyce Park, NYC based dermatologist and health/beauty blogger, says, “I recommend a topical retinoid like tretinoin or its over the counter counterpart Differin, which is a vitamin A derivative that treats acne, lightens dark spots, and helps build more collagen and prevent skin aging.
+Joyce Park, a New York City-based dermatologist and health and beauty blogger, says, “I recommend a topical retinoid like tretinoin or its over the counter counterpart Differin, which is a vitamin A derivative that treats acne, lightens dark spots, and helps build more collagen and prevent skin aging.
 After washing my face and patting dry, I apply a pea-sized amount to my entire face.
 I have very sensitive skin and some of the side effects include irritation, redness, and mild skin peeling, so I try to use my retinoid every 2-3 nights.”
 Find out some potential reasons for your skin peeling.

 Exfoliate, exfoliate, exfoliate

 Exfoliating will not only slough up dead skin cells for a more radiant complexion, it will also scrub away excess oil and clogged pores that lead to blemishes and acne down the road.
-According to cosmetic dermatologist Dr. Shereene Idriss of Union Square Laser Dermatology, “Exfoliation is essential!
+According to cosmetic dermatologist Shereene Idriss, MD, of Union Square Laser Dermatology in New York City, “Exfoliation is essential.
 Twice to maximum three times a week is the sweet spot.
 Avoid the exfoliating mistake of using harsh beady scrubs as they may further irritate you or even lead to scarring.
 Try sticking to gentle chemical exfoliants such as a cleanser with lactic acid or, my personal favorite, glycolic acid peels.
-This renews your skin on a regular basis, keeping fine lines at bay and minimizing pores overall!”
+This renews your skin on a regular basis, keeping fine lines at bay and minimizing pores overall.”